DragonRuby/dragonruby-game-toolkit-contrib/deploy_template/mygame/documentation/05-sprites.md

 A sprites center of rotation can be altered.

 This is a sprite that has its rotation center set to the top-middle.
-The sprites's angle, alpha, color saturations, tile subdivision, and projectsions are unaltered.
+The sprite's angle, alpha, color saturations, tile subdivision, and projections are unaltered.

 ```ruby
 args.outputs.sprites << [                 100,    # X